CattailNu/obsidian-file-info-panel-plugin/README.md

 - **Show a Word Frequency Report**: Display a sorted list of unique words and how often these were used.
 - **Filter Word Frequency Report**: Split the report into two lists using the provided regex.
 - **Filter Regex**: Customize which words are split out of the main report.
 [Regex Assistance](https://cattail.nu/obsidian/filePluginRegexHelper.html)
+- **Show Filtered Words**: Show the words filtered by the above regex.

 - **Show Selected Character Count**: Display a character count for selected text.
 - **Show Selected Word Count**: Display a word count for for selected text.